The Wellness Market

 Speaker: Jamie Gold, CKD, CAPS, MCCWC

 How are you credentialed?
-Certified Kitchen Designer?
-Certified Living in Place Professional?
+Certified Kitchen and Bath Designer?
 Certified Interior Designer?
-How are you using your certifications or experience to position yourself in the increasingly-competitive design market and break through to new sales opportunities?
+Architect?
+Universal Design or Remodeling Specialist?
+How are you using your qualifications and interests to position yourself in the increasingly-competitive market and break through to new consumer or business-to-business sales opportunities?

-One approach is to tap into complementary markets that are top of mind with both prospective clients and local media.
+One approach is to tap into complementary markets that are top of mind with prospective and past clients and with local media outlets.
 What makes a market complementary is its overlap of potential buyers, shared psychographic profile, need, timing and capital for your products and services.

-The market for wellness design is one such fast-growing opportunity, especially with the emergence of a life-altering pandemic, and with mass-affluent Millennials and Baby Boomers.
+The market for wellness design is one such fast-growing opportunity, especially with the life-shifting paradigm of a global pandemic, and with mass-affluent Millennials and Baby Boomers.
+Don’t lose sight of the next, quickly-emerging generation either: Young Gen Z adults are starting to show up in the professional and housing markets, and comprise the largest age group in the U.S. today.
+They’re also incredibly wellness-focused!

-So how do you tap into their consciousness and cash flow?
-This CEU program will show you its shape and scope, and how to tap into it – with the potential for very healthy returns.
+So how do you tap into these groups’ consciousness and cash flow?
+This Wellness Market program will show you its shape and scope, and how to access them – with the potential for very healthy returns.

 Discuss and demonstrate methods to: